User Rules for the AHLA Communities

 A note to New List Users: New users of the AHLA Communities need to make sure they have an AHLA profile or login to access the site for the first time.
 When going to the site for the first time, users will need to agree to follow the rules of the AHLA Communities.

-1.0 No user advertisements or solicitations: Without prior permission from AHLA, users may not post advertisements or solicitations of any kind on the AHLA Communities.
+1.0 No user advertisements or solicitations: Without prior permission from AHLA, users may not post advertisements or solicitations of any kind on the AHLA Communities, with the exception of the Pro Bono Community that is an open forum established for sharing information about pro bono and public interest service opportunities.
 This includes posting information about meetings or seeking speakers, authors or contributors to meetings or publications of organizations other than AHLA.
 This also includes informing a List of user’s personal experience handling particular types of matters.
 Users who post ads or solicitations without authorization from AHLA will be removed from the Discussion List or Community.
 Users wishing to obtain such permission should send an email to email@example.com.
 Users must respond privately to individual requestors seeking recommendations for experts in a particular field.

 2.0 Paid Space Advertisements: Paid space advertisements on the AHLA Communities are permitted but may not be purchased by law firms or otherwise used for attorney advertising of any form.
 Inquiries regarding paid List advertising should be directed to the AHLA membership and marketing staff.